Snowfork/snowbridge/docs/markdown/concepts/polkadot-light-client/parachain-light-client.md

 The parachain light client receives our latest parachain block headers from the MMR Light Client.
 With them, it can extract our parachain commitments.

-We can use these commitments to verify and process every message that has been commited to by the bridge.
+We can use these commitments to verify and process every message that has been committed to by the bridge.

 More details coming soon...